micapolos/micascheme/leo/README.md

 ## Local names

 Sometimes you need to give a name to a piece of prose just for a single calculation.
-In Leo, we use the `let` to create local names that exist only within that specific block of code.
-Whether you need simple parallel bindings or step-by-step sequential evaluation, these constructs keep your definitions scoped exactly where you need them.
+In Leo, we use the `let` word to create local names that exist only `in` specific block of code.
+Whether you need simple parallel bindings, step-by-step sequential or recursive evaluation, these constructs keep your definitions scoped exactly where you need them.

 ### Basic Bindings (`let`)

 Use `let` when you have several independent names you want to define at once before using them in an expression (the `in` part).

-### Sequential Bindings (`let sequential`)

-If one of your local names depends on a name you defined just a line above it, use `let-sequential`.
-This tells Leo to define the names in order, allowing you to build complex sentences step-by-step.

 ```leo
 check equal?